AndreyDobrovolskyOdessa/grub.cfg/README.md

 Files of different types are gathered along the path in the different manner.
 Core files are replacing ones found earlier, bootcodes are accumulated.

 ## Limitations
 Caused by the grub2 shell limitations.
 Only dirctories named as natural numbers, defined in the NATURALS string in grub.cfg.template, will be visible for the executable.
-But as usual, limitation can turn to advantage, if You need to hide any subtree without deleting it, You can simply rename the subtree top.
+But as usual, limitation can turn to advantage, if You need to hide any subtree without deleting it, You can simply rename the subtree root node.

-## Proposed BOOT tree layout and content
+## TCE directories
+Highest BOOT_ROOT subdir names are expected to be the major TinyCore version numbers and produce corresponding "tce=.../tceX" or "tce=.../tceX-64" bootcode, where X is highest subdir name.
+Respectively, "tce=.../tceX" for "rootfs.gz" accessible and "tce=.../tceX-64 for "rootfs64.gz" accessible.

+## Boot entries
+Depending on accessibility of core files and CPU bitness up to two entries can be created for each terminal node - see

+        function create_entries

+in the source code.

+Boot entry name consists of the prefix and whole path steps, spaced with '-' symbols.
+Prefixes are:

+- "Core" - for {vmlinuz; rootfs.gz; modules.gz}
+- "Core64" - for {vmlinuz64; rootfs.gz; modules64.gz}
+- "Corepure64" - for {vmlinuz64; rootfs64.gz; modules64.gz}

+### Example 1

+Node /11/1/3/9 is terminal.
+Content of /bootcodes is 'BOOTCODES="quiet"'. /11/1 contains vmlinuz, vmlinuz64, modules.gz and modules64.gz. /11/1/3 contains rootfs.gz.
+Content of /11/1/3/9/bootcodes is 'BOOTCODES="base"'

+Then for 32-bit CPU will be created entry, named "Core-11-1-3-9" loading /11/1/vmlinuz as kernel, /11/1/3/rootfs.gz + /11/1/modules.gz as initrd and passing "tce=UUID=${TCE_UUID}/tce11 quiet base" as the bootcodes.

+For 64-bit CPU will be created entry, named "Core64-11-1-3-9" loading /11/1/vmlinuz64 as kernel, /11/1/3/rootfs.gz + /11/1/modules64.gz as initrd and passing "tce=UUID=${TCE_UUID}/tce11 quiet base" as the bootcodes.

+In case will be present /11/1/3/9/title with 'TITLE="base"' definition, for 32-bit and 64-bit CPUs entry names becomes "Core-11-1-3-base" and "Core64-11-1-3-base" correspondingly.